 - Biological integration (weeks 4-12): New bone cells (osteoblasts) begin to form directly on the implant surface.
 During this transition, there is a temporary dip in stability as mechanical friction is replaced by biological bone growth.

-- Mature integration (months 3-6): The new bone matures, mineralizes, and achieves full strength.
+- Mature integration (months 3-6): The new bone matures and mineralizes.
 The implant is now solidly integrated.

 Honestly?
 Very little.
 During months two and three, there is no pain, no swelling, and no dietary restrictions beyond common sense.
 You live your normal life while your body does the biological work of integrating the implant.